'Like Some Sea Creature From The Deep': Vampire Fish Making Comeback To American River

 “It’s great that we have so many fish and wildlife and it hasn’t been ruined and I’d prefer to keep it that way,” said Micah Remy, who lives in Sacramento.

-Fish and Wildlife says the Pacific lamprey did disappear for a bit out of the river and are now making a comeback, but there’s nothing to indicate why.MORE NEWS: Growing Grass Fire Burns 500+ Acres In Rural Yolo County
+Fish and Wildlife says the Pacific lamprey did disappear for a bit out of the river and are now making a comeback, but there’s nothing to indicate why.MORE NEWS: California To Drop Social Distancing Requirements As Part Of Full June Reopening

 The lamprey is a mysterious fish and there is really not enough data to understand their patterns.